University: The University of Cambridge

-IP work can be divided into two main areas: hard and soft intellectual property.
-‘Hard’ intellectual property relates to patents, while ‘soft’ intellectual property covers trademarks, copyright, design rights and passing off.
-IP barristers advise on issues that range from commercial exploitation to infringement disputes and agreements that deal either exclusively with IP rights or with IP rights in the wider context of larger commercial transactions.
+Intellectual property work can be divided into two main areas: hard and soft IP.
+‘Hard’ IP relates mainly to patents, while ‘soft’ IP principally covers trademarks, copyright, design rights and passing off.
+IP barristers advise on issues such as infringement disputes, issues on validity of registered IP rights, and commercial agreements that deal either exclusively with IP rights or with IP rights in the wider context of larger commercial transactions.